-- Go to Settings > Privacy & Security > Location Services, and turn Location Services on. - Go to Settings > Privacy & Security > Location Services > System Services, and turn Find My iPhone on. - Go to Settings > Bluetooth, then turn on Bluetooth.

-- Go to Settings > Notifications > scroll down to Tracking Notifications, then turn on Allow Notifications. - Turn off Aeroplane Mode.
-If your device is in Aeroplane Mode, you don't receive tracking notifications.
+- Go to Settings > Privacy & Security > Location Services, and turn Location Services on. - Go to Settings > Privacy & Security > Location Services > System Services, and turn Find My iPhone on. - Go to Settings > Bluetooth, and turn on Bluetooth. - Go to Settings > Notifications > scroll down to Tracking Notifications, then turn on Allow Notifications. - Turn off airplane mode.
+If your device is in airplane mode, you don't receive tracking notifications.